jesshew/eth_taipei_final/README.md

 ### 💝 Core Dating Features
 - **Profile Creation**: Build your unique dating profile
+- **Send Sticker Gifts: Send free or paid stickers to your match to show you your interest for them
 - **Swipe Interface**: Intuitive swipe mechanism to find potential matches
 - **Matching System**: Connect with users who share mutual interest
 - **Chat System**: Communicate with your matches securely